Sifchain/cryptoeconomics/liquidity-mining-rewards-apr-2020/README.md

 Users can claim their rewards at any time by resetting their tickets.
 Whenever a ticket is reset, it will release its rewards to the user based on its current multiplier.
 Reset tickets then start empty with a 25% multiplier again.

 #### Withdrawing Liquidity
 Whenever a user withdraws their liquidity, they will automatically burn an equivalent amount of tickets to cover the withdrawal.
-The rewards in these tickets will be automatically claimed, as above, and the tickets will be burned.
-By default, their tickets will be burned in order from lowest multiplier to highest in order to preserve their best tickets with highest multipliers.
+The rewards in these tickets will also be automatically claimed, as above.
+Tickets will be burned in order from lowest multiplier to highest in order to preserve a user's best tickets with highest multipliers.

 ## Calculations

 For each user, at any point in time, we want to calculate both of:
- -  Their expected total reward until the end of the program, assuming the amount of tickets across all users stays as is.
+ -  Their expected total reward at maturity at the end of the program, assuming the amount of tickets across all users stays as is.
- - Their immediate current claimable reward if they were to burn shares to withdraw from the unlocked pool.
+ - Their immediate current claimable reward if they were to reset or burn all their tickets.

-We need 2 functions to calculate this.

 ### Algorithm
 Global state calculation: